Martiless/Alices-Wonderland/documents/DEPLOYMENT_AND_DEVELOPMENT.md

 #### Create a sitemap.xml file:
 1. On the same level as your env.py and README.md files create a sitemap.xml file.
 1. To generate a sitemap you can use a site such as [Free Online Sitemap Generator](www.xml-sitemaps.com )
-1. This file is aslo quite important for the SEO of your site.
+1. This file is also quite important for the SEO of your site.
 It is used to provide information about the pages, videos, and other files on your site, and the relationships between them.
 Search engines like Google read this file to crawl your site more efficiently.

 ***